DY Patil Stadium: Structure

-The capacity of 45,300 makes it the tenth -largest cricket stadium in India.
-The stadium makes use of bucket seats and cantilever roofs that eliminate the need for columns.
+Designed by Indian architect Hafeez Contractor, the stadium has a capacity of 45,300 that makes it the tenth -largest cricket stadium in India.
+The stadium makes use of bucket seats and cantilever gull wing roofs that eliminate the need for columns.
 This provides the spectators with an unobstructed view of the match from any place within the stands.
 On the other hand, the stadium has a 120-person capacity air-conditioned media center.
 The upper level of the viewing galleries has 60 private corporate boxes.

 Notable events

 It was inaugurated on 4 March 2008 as the home ground of Indian Premier League franchise Mumbai Indians.
 It has hosted the inaugural IPL season's final in 2008 and the 2010 season final.
 In 2022 season the arena hosted number of games.

 The seventh ODI between India and Australia during Australia's 2009 tour of India was to be played on 11 November 2009, but was cancelled due to heavy rain.

 The stadium has also hosted international football matches during the 2017 FIFA U17 World Cup, 2022 FIFA U17 Women's World Cup, 2022 AFC Women's Asian Cup and the 2023–24 AFC Champions League.

 The arena is hosting games of the Women's Premier League since 4 March 2023.
 It has hosted the opening game-ceremony and scheduled to host final match.

+On 2 November, 2025, India defeated South Africa by 52 runs at this venue to win their maiden Women's Cricket World Cup title.